Skip to main content

 ot.__version__

-Legacy research APIs (load_router, UniRouteRouter, RouterEvaluator, LLMJudge, …) resolve lazily via __getattr__ — they import the first time you touch them, so they don’t slow down the initial import opentracy.
+Lazy research APIs (load_router, UniRouteRouter, RouterEvaluator, LLMJudge, …) resolve via __getattr__ — they import the first time you touch them, so they don’t slow down the initial import opentracy.

 Legacy code using import lunar_router as lr keeps working via a backwards-compat shim that redirects to opentracy and emits a DeprecationWarning.
 New code should use import opentracy as ot.